harshitpaunikar1/Project-15/.github/project-buildup-history.md

 - Task summary: Late-night fix: pushed a tiny fix after a teammate's comment — nothing major, just a wording issue in the output.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2022-04-26 - Day 10: Prediction wiring

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to connect form inputs to the model and show prediction results on the page, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+Part of the effort went into making sure a normal person could use the page without needing extra explanation.
+- Deliverable: Ended the day with end-to-end prediction flow in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.